Thoning Owesen: Life and background

 Owesen was born in Dublin to Trondheim timber merchant Otto Frederik Owesen, originally from Denmark, and his Irish wife Jane Allingham, aunt of the poet William Allingham.

 Through his mother, Jane Allingham, Owesen was related to Mary Wollstonecraft, whose mother, Elizabeth Dickson, was a first cousin of his grandfather, John Allingham, via their shared grandparent Thomas Dickson, and to her daughters Mary Shelley and Fanny Imlay.

 His father Otto returned to Trondheim with his mother and the young Thoning soon after his birth and named their house 'Ballyshannon', after Jane's birthplace.

 After his mother's death from tuberculosis in 1807, when he was 3 years old, Owesen was sent to live with his mother's family in Ireland.
 He was raised in the household of his maternal grandparents as their son, and his uncles and aunts, despite being of varying ages, were sibling-like figures to him.
 Owesen never saw his father again as a result of the Gunboat War preventing sea travel from Ireland to Norway, and, on his father's death in 1812, when he was 8 years old, he inherited his father's estate, consisting of money, property and a prominent shipping business.

 Owesen began his education at Foyle College in 1814 alongside his uncle (and brother by wardship) James Allingham and Henry Montgomery Lawrence.
 Whilst at school, Owesen's uncle Andrew Alexander Watt (1778–1851), who oversaw the family's eponymous distillery, acted as Owesen's guardian.

 Owesen returned to Trondheim on holiday with his uncle (and brother by wardship) Edward Allingham in 1819, whereupon he was welcomed by his father's old friends and is said to have been convinced that Norway was his home.
 Two years later, in 1822, Owesen permanently relocated to Trondheim.

 In 1829, he bought Leira Gård, an estate of 5,199 acres with 28 worker's cottages, which had historically belonged to the von Krogh family.

-Owesen also owned 20,000 acres of forest in Tiller, Selbu and Tydal.
+Owesen also owned 20,000 acres of forest in Tiller Municipality, Selbu Municipality, and Tydal Municipality.

 Whilst being a conscientious landowner and respectful of his tenants, Owesen was also influential in public and social life.
 His parties in Norway were well attended, with two notable attendees being Prince Arthur, Duke of Connaught and Strathearn, and Alfred, Duke of Saxe-Coburg and Gotha.

 He became a member of the Royal Norwegian Society of Sciences and Letters in 1858.

 He died at his estate in 1881.
 His funeral procession in Trondheim consisted of one hundred carriages and vast crowds.
 His estate sold Leira in 1900.